sav-che/TL-2/Authors/Dauphin, Jean {std. Dauphin}.md

-> [!cite] BHL link: this entry starts at [page 88](https://www.biodiversitylibrary.org/item/103833#page/100/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 88](https://www.biodiversitylibrary.org/page/33259134) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Dauphin, Jean (fl.
-1904-1908), French botanist (cryptogamist) and teacher, préparateur at the faculty of science in Paris and teacher at an Alsatian school. (*Dauphin*).
+1904-1908), French botanist (cryptogamist) and teacher, préparateur at the faculty of science in Paris and teacher at an Alsatian school.
+**Abbreviated name**: *Dauphin*

 #### Herbarium and types